Ahead of its opening this year, we take a look at the new Royal Grammar School Guildford Dubai's world-class facilities...

 Additionally, this will result in positive environmental impacts by reducing the facility’s carbon emissions by approximately 629 metric tons per year.

-Clare Turnbull, Head of Prep at the Royal Grammar School Guildford Dubai, comments: “From the earliest stage of working with Bogle Architects, our ambition has been to ensure that the design of our wonderful new school aligns with and supports our distinctive approach to teaching and learning.
+Clare Turnbull, Principal at the Royal Grammar School Guildford Dubai, comments: “From the earliest stage of working with Bogle Architects, our ambition has been to ensure that the design of our wonderful new school aligns with and supports our distinctive approach to teaching and learning.

 She added that the school's innovative UK Curriculum features an array of experiences and activities including in music, languages and sport, so it is critical that every aspect of their facilities complements the genuine breadth of what they offer and is designed with the individual learner and their wellbeing in mind.